 What do you do when the love of your life dies?

-Will Frank and Elizabeth have the courage to overcome family, political, and racial prejudices, so that they can have a second chance at love?
-Or will politics, family, and long buried secrets keep them apart?
+But there’s a problem.
+Long buried family secrets connect these two lovers in ways they never could have imagined.
+Will Frank and Elizabeth have the courage to overcome family secrets, politics, and racial prejudices, so that they can have a second chance at love?